dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 Source generator is dedicated for **Shopway** application.

-It is configured to generate strongly typed ids in the form that **Shopway** requires.
+It is configured to generate strongly typed ids, id converters, id comparers, enum converters in the form that **Shopway** requires.

 More information in **ReadMe.SourceGenerator.md** or **ReadMe.Domain.md**